Understanding Umbrella Insurance

 Asset Protection

-Ensures your home, savings, and future earnings aren’t wiped out by a lawsuit.
+It ensures your home, savings, and future earnings aren’t lost in a lawsuit.

 Peace of Mind

-Knowing you’re protected from catastrophic financial losses brings immense peace of mind.
+Knowing you’re protected from huge financial losses brings a lot of peace of mind.

 Comparing Umbrella Insurance with Excess Liability Insurance